sanjay7178/cc-doc/content/en/docs/webinterface/views/job.md

 |Red|Warning|Metric value below configured warning threshold|Job performance impacted with high probability - Inspection recommended|
 |Dark Grey|Error|Metric value extremely above maximum configured threshold|Inspection required - Metric spikes in affected metrics can lead to errorneous average values|

+*Specific to the job view*: In the job view, the footprint component also allows for 1:1 rendering of HTML code, saved within the jobs' meta data secton of the database.
+This is intended for administrative messages towards the user who created the job, e.g. for displaying warning, hints, or contact information.

 ### Concurrent Jobs

 In the case of a shared job, this component will display all jobs, which were run on the same hardware at the same time.
 "At the same time" is defined as "has a starting or ending time, which lies between the starting and ending time of this job" for this purpose.